Ohio Employment Law Attorneys

 Our attorneys are aware of these deadlines and other unique aspects of Ohio's employment laws.
 We also know how to deal with organizations like the Ohio Civil Rights Commission (OCRC) and other state agencies that investigate such complaints.

 As your attorney, we can analyze your claim and explain what strategy makes the most sense for your specific case.
 We can then represent you when dealing with your employer and their attorneys.
 And if they refuse to cooperate, we're prepared to take your case to court.
 Put your trust in an Ohio employment law lawyer who puts your needs first.
-Schedule your free consultation right now.
+Schedule your free case evaluation right now.